AlinaChergava/tour-agency/README.md

-Сourse project
+Сourse project.

 "Two pages of an own web-site"

-Used
+Used:

 html

 css

 materialize

-Used library
+Used library:

 jQuery

-Web-site overview
+Web-site overview:

 This is a simple web site of a tour agency.
-It has a responsible web-design.
+It has also a responsible web-design.